 Trends in nominal catch per unit effort (CPUE) were measured as total tuna metric tonnes caught per set (mt/set) and per VMS fishing day (mt/day) (Figure 4).
-The majority of the catch (approximately 70-90%) was comprised of skipjack (Figure 8), which drives these trends.
-The stable catch composition data in Figure 8 also suggests that increased numbers of free school sets is not clearly due to increased targeting of yellowfin.
+The majority of the catch (approximately 70-90%) was comprised of skipjack (Figure 9), which drives these trends.
+The stable catch composition data in Figure 9 also suggests that increased numbers of free school sets is not clearly due to increased targeting of yellowfin.

 Catch rates per set within PNA waters have generally been lower than non PNA waters (Figure 4), but average catch rates per day are of similar magnitude within and outside PNA waters.
 It should be noted that similar daily catch rates occur in PNA waters despite far greater effort and catch in PNA waters than non PNA waters.
 CPUE inside and outside PNA waters has shown similar dynamics since 2007, although the catch rates outside PNA waters have been more variable.
-Comparison of average CPUE between 2019-20 and 2021-2022 showed decreases of 3% for mt/set and 11% for mt/day for PNA waters, an increase of 8% for mt/set and decrease of 27% for mt/day for non PNA waters (Table 1).
+Comparison of average tuna CPUE between 2020-21 and 2022-23 showed a decrease of 2% for mt/set and an increase of 4% for mt/day for PNA waters, with a decrease of 3% for mt/set and increase of 8% for mt/day for non PNA waters (Table 1).
 There are no long-term trends in catch per set and catch per day for both PNA and non PNA waters (Table 1, Figure 4).

-Figure 4: Time series of nominal raised purse seine total tuna CPUE in terms of mt/day (blue; solid lines) and mt/set (black; dashed lines) inside and outside PNA EEZs, from 2007-2022.
-Note: 2023 is included as points on each figure but data are incomplete.
+Figure 4: Time series of nominal raised purse seine total tuna CPUE in terms of mt/day (blue; solid lines) and mt/set (black; dashed lines) inside and outside PNA EEZs, from 2007-2023.
+Note: 2024 is included as points on each figure but data are incomplete.

 The two main purse seine fishing modes, associated and unassociated sets, are quite different in nature, and it is of interest to evaluate catch rates separately for each mode when considering effort creep.
-The recent trends (2019-20 to 2021-22) suggest that catch rates (mt/set) for associated and unassociated sets inside PNA waters have decreased by 11 and 7% respectively, and outside PNA waters there was an 11% decrease for associated sets and a 7% increase for unassociated sets (Table 1, Figure 5).
-Catch rates for associated sets are on average higher than for unassociated sets, and areas outside PNA waters have generally produced higher associated catch rates per set, but the time series from both regions show similar dynamics, also noting that catches outside PNA waters are much lower overall compared to PNA waters.
+The recent trends (2020-21 to 2022-23) suggest that catch rates (mt/set) for associated and unassociated sets inside PNA waters have decreased by 5 and 3% respectively, and outside PNA waters there was an 2% increase for associated sets and a 4% decrease for unassociated sets (Table 1, Figure 5).
+Catch rates for associated sets are on average higher than for unassociated sets (which includes skunk sets as they are considered as effort), and areas outside PNA waters have generally produced higher associated catch rates per set, but the time series from both regions show similar dynamics, also noting that catches outside PNA waters are much lower overall compared to PNA waters.

-There are no longer-term trends (2007-2022) in catch rates per set that would be clearly indicative of increased efficiency of purse seine sets over the period of the VDS implementation (Table 1, Figure 5).
+There are no longer-term increasing trends (2007-2023) in catch rates per set that would be clearly indicative of increased efficiency of purse seine sets over the period of the VDS implementation (Table 1, Figure 5).
 However, longer term trends in catch rates per set for associated sets are clearly present in historical data from the early 1990's until around 2007 just prior to VDS being implemented (Figure 6).
 In contrast catch rates per set for unassociated sets do not show the same increasing trend.
 These long term patterns are similar for PNA and non PNA waters (Figure 6).

-Figure 5: Time series of nominal purse seine total tuna CPUE (mt/set) for associated sets (left) and unassociated sets (right) inside and outside PNA waters from 2007-2022.
-Note: 2023 is included as points on each figure but data are incomplete.
+Figure 5: Time series of nominal purse seine total tuna CPUE (mt/set) for associated sets (left) and unassociated sets (right) inside and outside PNA waters from 2007-2023.
+Note: 2024 is included as points on each figure but data are incomplete.